A few years ago now, I recorded a little video explaining my sense of the need for A New Narrative.

 I sensed a story that could be told of the history of the United States that includes the story of the white people who came from Europe, killing and tricking the Indigenous people they encountered here, enslaving people they kidnapped from their African homes to do the hard work of establishing a home on this soil.
 A narrative that is honest and real and forthcoming about how the mixing of cultures here began.

 And then the story steps back and shows that this painful history was setting the scene for something to come.
-The mixing of cultures in such a dramatic and tumultuous history created a great richness of lessons and opportunities for love, strength, courage and wisdom.
-It provided the material for creating infinite scenarios to push humans to continually evolve, melt boundaries, see themselves in others who at first appeared so different.
+The mixing of cultures in such a dramatic and tumultuous history created a great richness of lessons and opportunities for courage, wisdom and forgiveness.
+The history provided the material for creating infinite scenarios to push humans to continually evolve, melt boundaries, see themselves in others who at first appeared so different.

 And in this story, our collective pain isn't wrong, isn't a mistake, isn't something we need to rid ourselves of or forget.
 It need not be blamed on anyone or burden anyone; rather, it is our shared birthright, our common teacher, the alchemist that has made us all wiser, kinder and more powerful than the people who came before.